Funding research is one of Sarcoma UK’s main charitable objectives.

 Anyone donating to support Sarcoma UK’s research knows with certainty that their donation will help us fund patient-centred research into sarcoma.

 Sarcoma UK funds only high quality research to understand more about sarcoma, find new treatments and ultimately identify a cure.

 Since 2009, we have awarded over £1.5 million in scientific and medical grants to better understand these rare cancers.
 In 2017, we will invest a further £500,000 into research.
 All current and recent grant holders are both scientific and clinical researchers and reflect the broad spectrum of the research Sarcoma UK funds.

 Our strategic goals are set out in our Research Strategy 2016-2020.
 The research we support covers all areas which add to the knowledge base in sarcoma, provide evidence to support changes to practice, and support potential breakthroughs to bring improvements to patients.

-Excellent governance is at the heart of our research decision making.
+Excellent governance is at the heart of our research funding decision making.